clementPere/P5-Blog-PHP/README.md

-# Create my first blog with PHP only (openclassrooms P5 project)
-Blog in POO using MVC structure
+# Blog PHP in POO using MVC structure

 # Requirements
 - PHP : v7.4